1,000 Stone Steps

 Several shops down in Yamadera town sell tama konnyaku, steamed balls of konnyaku.
 That's the common name of Amorphophallus konjac, a plant species native to Yunnan in China.
 Sometimes it's called "yam" but it's not really part of that plant family.

 Its underground stem is edible, containing about 40% glucomannan gum.
 That's a water-soluble polysaccharide that is mostly indigestible fiber.
 Noodles made with konnyaku are called shirataki.
-The noodles are something like 97% water and 3% konnyaku, meaning that they are very low in digestable carbohydrates.
+The noodles are something like 97% water and 3% konnyaku, meaning that they are very low in digestible carbohydrates.

 The standard tama konnyaku serving is a skewer with three steamed balls of about 2.5 cm diameter with a little hot mustard, all for ¥100.